Frank Cherry

-Frank S Cherry (circa 1875-1963) was the founder and leader of one of the early Black Hebrew Israelite groups in the United States.
+Frank S. Cherry (c.
+1875–1963) was an American man who was the founder and leader of one of the early Black Hebrew Israelite groups in the United States.

 Biography

-Little is known about Cherry's early and adult life, but we do know that he was born in the Southern United States.
+Little is known about Cherry's early and adult life, other than that he was born in the Southern United States.
 He did not go to school but educated himself in both Hebrew and Yiddish and worked as a sailor, during which he claims to have been declared a prophet.
 He was a 33rd Degree Scottish Rite Mason, and member of the Big Brothers organization.